ethmth/bluez-gatt-server/README.md

 - Make sure you've install a MQTT server (sudo apt-get install mosquitto), and a MQTT client to test (sudo apt-get install mosquitto-clients). *If you never tried this, please go through the examples at https://www.vultr.com/docs/how-to-install-mosquitto-mqtt-broker-server-on-ubuntu-16-04 - only until the 'Publish a message to topic "test"' topic is fine.
 (We'll use this to test updating our BLE Characteristics).*
 - Make sure python 'pytest' testing library is installed. (sudo pip install pytest)
 - Run 'pytest' command in this directory - make sure all tests have passed.
+- Run `python bluez-gatt-server.py --help` and read through it to see how to use each option.
 - For actual testing the BLE Services - we use, recommend and really want to thank Nordic semi for providing their great free Android app named 'nRF Connect'.